SpicyOverlord/SpicyCurtains/README.md

-A sceen transition plugin for Unity 2D
+A scene transition plugin for Unity 2D